jpinon007/python_challenge/README.md

             list_of_candidates.append(candidates)
     total_candidates = len(list_of_candidates)" was used to do so.

-- Percentage of votes candidate received : To calculate the total number of ballots and the percentage of which each runner received, I used the code
+- Ballot total and percentage of votes candidate gained : To calculate the total number of ballots and the percentage of which each runner received, I used the code
    "total_votes = list()
     percentage_votes_won = list()
     for v in range (0,total_candidates):